circadianmentalhealth/circadian-data-standards/README-Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

  |  |--`SCN_treatment_S03`

 ## Methodological information
+### Ethical statements
+Include ethical approval number and the guidelines used to conduct the experiment.

 ### Biosample description
 > Description of biological entity that was monitored / measured/ experimented on.